big-comm/build-package/README.md

 - `PKGBUILD_USER`: Username for the package build server
 - `PKGBUILD_PORT`: SSH port for the package build server
 - `PKGBUILD_DIR`: Directory on the build server for storing packages
+- `REPOSITORY_TOKEN`: Token for repository operations (optional)
+- `ORGANIZATION_TOKEN`: Token for organization operations (optional)

-## Workflow Steps
+## Build Process Steps

-Both workflows follow a similar pattern:

-1. Checkout the repository
-2. Set up SSH agent
-3. Set environment variables
-4. Fetch all branches (for custom packages)
-5. Checkout or create the specified branch (for custom packages)
-6. Set up debug session with tmate (if enabled)
-7. Run the custom action to build and publish the package
-8. Clean up

-The custom action performs the following steps:
+The build process is divided into 4 main steps:

+### Step 1: Package Initialization
-1. Setup build environment
+- Set up the build environment
+- Clone source repository
-2. Configure system and repositories
+- Configure system and repositories
-3. Download source code
+- Import GPG key

+### Step 2: Package Building and Upload
-4. Build package
+- Build the package using makepkg
-5. Sign package
+- Sign the package with GPG
-6. Generate checksums
+- Generate checksums
-7. Publish package on GitHub (if enabled)
-8. Push to repository (if enabled)
+- Push the package to the repository

+### Step 3: Repository Management
+- Clean old package versions
-9. Update repository database (if enabled)
+- Update repository database
+- Prepare package for release (7z compression if needed)

+### Step 4: Finalization
-10. Clean old packages (if enabled)
+- Create GitHub release (if enabled)
+- Calculate and report build duration
+- Send completion notification

+The process includes elegant terminal output with color-coded messages and detailed progress tracking through Telegram notifications.

 ## Customization